Lee Kwang-soo: Life and career

 In 2019, Lee starred in human comedy Inseparable Bros and gambling film Tazza: One Eyed Jack.
 He won his first Baeksang Arts Awards award for Best Supporting Actor and was nominated for Best Supporting Actor at the Blue Dragon Film Awards for his outstanding portrayal of Park Dong-goo who suffers from severe intellectual disabilities in Inseparable Bros, with critics citing "it was like seeing Dustin Hoffman in Rain Man".

 On February 15, 2020, Lee was involved in a car accident which put all of his activities on pause until his recovery from ankle injury.
 Later in June, it was confirmed that he would be starring in The Pirates: The Last Royal Treasure, a sequel to the 2014 film.
 The film was released in January 2022.

 In 2021, Lee returned to the Season 3 of Netflix variety show Busted!.
 Later in April 2021, Lee confirmed the film A Year-End Medley, which was released in the same year.
 On April 27, 2021, Lee's agency announced that he will be stepping down from Running Man to focus on treatment and recovery from the accident (2020).
 His last recording took place on May 24, 2021.
 In 2022, Lee starred in the tvN drama The Killer's Shopping List, marking his return to the small screen after four years.
 His work also includes films Sinkhole and A Year-End Medley.
 He received his second nomination for Best Supporting Actor at the Blue Dragon Film Awards for his work in Sinkhole.

 In November 2024, Lee Kwang-soo's agency King Kong by Starship confirmed his appearance in Disney+ series The Manipulated as Baek Do-kyung.

+In 2025, Lee starred in Netflix's crime thriller television series Karma directed by Lee Il-hyung.
+It is based on the Kakao webtoon of the same name by Choi Hee-seon, about people who are unexpectedly entangled and destroy each other while pursuing their own desires.